 I remember how finicky I was about ensuring silly issues like the text should be aligned properly and justified before I hit the publish button.
 Fretting over the “appropriate” images is such a waste of time.
 The audience is only concerned about the quality of your content.
 I have very rarely seen Glen Allsop (ViperChill) using any attractive images on his posts.
 And, I think I need not mention what each of his posts means to you.

 #5- Never Split Your Hair for a Title

 I know I’m probably defying the conventional thumb rules of blogging, but holding a brain-storming session just to come up with an attractive title for your post never quite justifies it.
 Unless your post has “something” for your audience, that title won’t help.
-In other words, a post offering high utility to you audience can spread far and wide even if it doesn’t have a great title.
-We live in the age of Social Web where quality matters to our audience a lot and they only care about articles that offer sheer value to them.
-So, if you scratch their back, they will mostly likely scratch yours.
+In other words, a post offering high utility to your audience can spread far and wide even if it doesn’t have a great title.
+We live in the age of the Social Web where quality matters to our audience a lot and they only care about articles that offer sheer value to them.
+So, if you scratch their back, they will most likely scratch yours.